gonza7aav/scraping-passenger-list/README.en.md

   npm run get-arrivals -- [-l | --limit <number>]
   ```

-  When you set a limit, some request or insert may exceed it.
-So, it will be saved in a `.error.csv` file in order to be resumed later.
+  When you set a limit, some requests or inserts may exceed it.
+So, it will be saved in a `.error.csv` file to be resumed later.
 The default value is 500.
 With 0 we set no limit.

 - Change the delay